Skip to content

 99. Details/number of hotspots/fires in company estates?

-The company reports that 5.31 ha of land was burned in and around its estates in 2022, it does not specify a figure from own estates only or number of incidents.
+The company reports that 3.7 ha of land was burned in and around its estates in 2023, however, it does not specify a figure for own estates only or the number of incidents.

 • P